 The cervix is the entrance to the womb from the vagina.
 Cervical cancer is a significant public health concern.
-Worldwide, there are 500,000 new cases and 250,000 deaths from cervical cancer annually.
+Worldwide, there were 570,000 new cases and 311,000 deaths from cervical cancer in 2018.
 However, cervical cancer is a largely preventable disease and there are some measures that you can take to further reduce the risks to your health from cervical cancer.

 Find out more about the causes, symptoms, and preventative measures that you can take against cervical cancer in this article.

 What causes cervical cancer?